 - 1. Prepare appraisal cards for the appropriate reappraisal area for the field appraisers, attaching permits and recheck notes. - 2.
 Prepare reports for the State Comptroller's Office. - 3.
 Prepare monthly reports. - 4.
-Continue to maintain records management. - 5.
-Re-check appraisal roll for substantial errors. - 6.
+Continue to maintain records management.

+- 5. Re-check appraisal roll for substantial errors. - 6.
 Generate report of sales information on sales that occurred January 1 through the end of July. - 7.
 Begin fieldwork to examine sales or note these sales for Eagle Property Tax Appraisal & Consulting, Inc. appraisers to examine when fieldwork begins in September. - 8.
 Field examinations continue through April of the following year. - 9.
-Notify taxing units' tax assessors/collectors of appraisal roll changes that require refunds - 10.
+Notify taxing units of appraisal roll changes that require refunds if over statutory limits. - 10.
 After certification of rolls, send to Texas Department of Economic Development a listing of all sites with values greater than or equal to \$100 million, in compliance with Section 23.23 of the Texas Property Tax code. - 11.
 Contact entities on primarily charitable organization exemptions to see if renewal of exemption is needed. - 12.
 Have BOD schedule the budget hearing. - 13.
 Publicize the budget and budget hearing date. - 14.
 Submit updated appraisal roll to each taxing unit. - 15.
-Compile all necessary information for the calculating of tax rates and begin calculation process.

-- 16. Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect changes. - 17.
+Compile all necessary information for calculating tax rates, assessing taxes, and begin calculations process. - 16.
+Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect changes. - 17.
 Continue to provide customer service to the general public.

-September, 2021 and 2022:
+September, 2023 and 2024:

 - 1. Complete tax rate calculations, publish effective rates, and assist taxing units in adopting tax rates. - 2.
 Order or print tax rolls. - 3.
 Ensure that sufficient envelopes, forms, paper, postage, etc. are on hand for printing and mailing statements. - 4.
 Eagle Appraisal and Consulting appraisers will begin field work. - 5.
 Begin working on any arbitration cases. - 6.
 Begin working on September 1 inventory parcels. - 7.
 Prepare Property Value Reports for State Comptroller's office. - 8.
 Begin data entry of changes made by field appraisers and download new pictures taken by field appraisers. - 9.
 Prepare monthly reports. - 10.
 Continue to maintain records management. - 11.
 Run listing of all category A1s where mailing address and physical address are the same, but no homestead exemption is granted in order to mail property owners a homestead application in the following year. - 12.
-Notify each taxing units' tax assessor/collector of changes to the appraisal roll that require a refund. - 13.
+Notify each taxing unit of changes to the appraisal roll that require refunds that are over the statutory limits. - 13.
 BOD must adopt the following year's budget by September 15. - 14.
-Send State Reports to the Property Tax Division. - 15.
-Obtain deed records and make ownership changes, splits and combines, and ensure that parcels and maps are updated to reflect the changes. - 16.
+Send State Reports to the Property Tax Division.

+- 15. Obtain deed records and make ownership changes, splits and combines, and ensure that parcels and maps are updated to reflect the changes. - 16.
 Continue to provide customer service to the general public. - 17.
 Mail tax statements.

-October, 2021 and 2022:
+October, 2023 and 2024:

 - 1. Eagle Property Tax Appraisal & Consulting, Inc. field appraisers will continue field inspections. - 2.
 Begin working with the Comptroller's office regarding the ratio study. - 3.
 Mail completed Reports of Property Value to the State Comptroller's office. - 4.
 Continue to key in changes made by field appraisers. - 5.
 Continue to download new pictures taken by the field appraisers. - 6.
 Prepare monthly reports. - 7.
 Continue to maintain records management. - 8.
-Notify each taxing units' tax assessor/collector of appraisal roll changes that requires a refund. - 9.
+Notify taxing units of appraisal roll changes that requires refunds over the statutory limits. - 9.
 Prepare and submit 25.25(b) change report to BOD and ARB. - 10.
 Notify appropriate taxing units of any current year lawsuits. - 11.
-Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect those changes.

-12. Continue to provide customer service to the general public.
+Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect those changes. - 12.
+Continue to provide customer service to the general public.

-November, 2021 and 2022:
+November, 2023 and 2024: